You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 It's coming from the locker.

-It almost parallels the situation with Donovan McNabb and T.O.
-Terrell Owens.
+It almost parallels the situation with Donovan McNabb and T.O., Terrell Owens.

-Owens accused McNabb of being too close to management.
+Owens accused McNabb of being too close to management, too white, too well-spoken, not down for the struggle.

-Now the people writing about this say they don't want to write.
+Now, people writing about this say they don't want to write.

 They're very uncomfortable mentioning this, but that it has to be mentioned because their sources are telling them this is going on.